Syreldar/develhope-jave-course-sql2-exercise-1/README.md

-# develhope-jave-course-sql2-exercise-1
+# develhope-java-course-sql2-exercise-1
 My take on the exercise `1.
-Create Table.
+Create Table`.